elnissi-io/postfix/README.md

 # postfix-docker 📮🐳 #

 Creates a Docker container with an installation of the [postfix](http://postfix.org) MTA.
-Additionally it has an IMAP server ([dovecot](https://dovecot.org)) for accessing the archives of sent email.

 All email is BCC'd to the `archive` account.

 ## Running ##